CoderDojoTC/chatgpt-for-teachers/docs/index.md

-# ChatGPT for Teachers
+# Generative AP for Teachers

 ![Banner](./img/banner.png)

-This is a course to help teachers use ChatGPT to generate content for their classrooms.
+This is a course to help teachers use ChatGPT and other generative AI programs to generate content for their classrooms.
 It is designed to be useful for a broad audience and we include an extensive [glossary](glossary.md) for people that are new to the field of [generative text](#generative-text).
+Our goal is to demonstrate a wide variety of uses of generative AI from simple lesson plans to generating lesson-appropriate online interactive simulations.

 ## Outline of Course